 If you want to enable or disable a certain extension on you Mac, you should firstly find it out on the interface.

-You will see a small circle button right beside the specific info of each extension.
-Just click on it and if the circle shows in yellow, it means that the plug-in has been successfully enabled.
+You will see a small button right beside the specific info of each extension.
+Just click on it and if the button shows in green, it means that the plug-in has been successfully enabled.

-But if the circle is grey-out, it means that the plug-in is disabled.
+But if the button is in orange, it means that the plug-in is disabled.

 Above is the complete guide to classify and preview extensions and then easily enable or disable certain plug-in on your Mac.
 If you have any problem when using FonePaw MacMaster program, please leave us a message on the comment area!